IMPORTANT ANNOUNCEMENT REGARDING TOURS

 In order to make your time in D.C. more enjoyable, my office offers Congressional tours of the Capitol.
-We can also reserve tours for you and your family to the White House if given enough advanced notice - please read the special notice below.
-If you would like to request a tour, please begin by filling out the Tour Request Form.
+We can also reserve tours for you and your family to the White House (East Wing) if given enough advanced notice.
+If you would like to request a tour, please review the information below and then fill out the Tour Request Form.
 If you have any questions while filling out the form, please contact my Washington, D.C. office (202-225-4201) and ask to speak to our tour coordinator.

 United States Capitol

 All tours of the United States Capitol now begin in the Capitol Visitor Center, which is located below the East Plaza of the Capitol between Constitution and Independence Avenues.
-The Visitor Center is open to the public from 8:30 AM to 4:30 PM, Monday through Saturday.
+The Visitor Center is open to the public from 8:30 AM to 4:30 PM (with tours ending at 4:00 PM), Monday through Saturday.
 It is closed on Thanksgiving Day, Christmas Day, New Year's Day, and Inauguration Day.
 Tours are free, but passes are required.
 Please contact our office so that we can assist you in scheduling your tour in advance.
 We would be happy to help plan your trip to the historic U.S. Capitol.

 The following items are prohibited in the Capitol Visitors Center and Capitol: aerosol containers, any pointed object, cans and bottles, electric stun guns, martial arts weapons or devices, food or beverages of any kind, guns, replica guns, ammunition, fireworks, knives, mace and pepper spray, non-aerosol spray, razors, and box cutters.

 Typically, tours of the home of the President of the United States are available Tuesday through Saturday between 7:30 am and 12:30 pm.
-You must contact your Congressional office for availability at least 6 weeks in advance of the visit; however, we strongly encourage constituents to submit their requests 3 months in advance.
+You must contact your Congressional office for availability at least 6 weeks in advance of the visit; however, we strongly encourage constituents to submit their requests 3 months in advance to increase your chances of getting the tour approved.

 Due to security risks, all persons on the tour are subject to background checks by the Secret Service.
 When you submit a White House tour request to my Congressional office, you must be ready to disclose the following information for each person in your tour group: full name, Social Security Number, date of birth, and country of origin (if not a U.S. citizen).